kleinicke/fast_web_style_transfer/src/tutorial.md

 ## Limitations

+The problem with ONNX.js is that it is not compatible with most neural network architectures.
+Therefore it is of limited use.
+For this example it is possible to change the architecture to fit the need.
+For a productive application these constraints are too limited because there is probably no modern architecture that is compatible with ONNX.js.

-The limitations of this implementation is that in most browsers are temporal limits to compute the results.
+Another limitation of this implementation is that in most browsers are temporal limits to compute the results.
 When it takes too long, a black image is returned.
 Since the runtime depends on the computer of the user, this is a hard to predict problem.
 An additional problem is the usage of memory.
 While this is usually no problem on a computer, phones have harder rules on this.
 On iOS, an app is only allowed to use half of the total memory.
 Since the neural network is run in the browser app, the network can only allocate an even smaller fraction of the total memory.
 In devices with 4 GB of memory, it's somewhere around 1 to 1.5 GB.
 In this setup this is enough for a style transfer of an image with the resolution 200 times 200 pixels.
 Still older iPhones with 4 GB of Memory reload the website when an image with such an resolution is processed.
 The solution to this problem might be to use TensorFlow.js instead of ONNX.js.
 This framework seems to be more advanced by now.